 It is also important to note that trucking companies are responsible for their employees’ actions.
 Hiring a reckless driver who texts and drives is an act of negligence.
 A lawyer can help you establish the other person’s fault in your case.

 If you were also texting when you were hit by a distracted trucker, it could significantly impact your claim.
 The court has the power to decrease your compensation by your percentage of fault.
 If the court deems you more than 50 percent negligent, you will not recover compensation at all.
 This is known as comparative negligence.

 There are some situations where texting may not impact your claim.
 If you were using your cell phone at a stoplight when a texting truck driver rear-ended you, that might not have much of an impact on partial fault.

 Proving the Other Party was Using a Cell Phone

 It can be difficult to prove the other party involved in your accident was on the phone.
 Simply stating that you saw the other motorist texting may not be enough to convince the court that he or she was actually using the phone.

 Identifying witnesses who can verify your claims can strengthen your case.
-Additionally, a dedicated attorney from Berry Law: Criminal Defense and Personal Injury Lawyers can help you subpoena the trucker driver’s phone records for your texting accident claim.
+Additionally, a dedicated attorney from Berry Law can help you subpoena the trucker driver’s phone records for your texting accident claim.

 Call to Learn More About Texting While Driving Truck Accidents in Omaha

 Texting while driving truck accidents in Omaha are complex.
 There are several laws governing the trucking industry and drivers’ cell phone use.
 We do not advise taking on this type of case alone.
-Call Berry Law: Criminal Defense and Personal Injury Lawyers today to schedule a free consultation.
+Call Berry Law today to schedule a free consultation.